 The annual Connected Kenya Summit, the only platform that brings over 500 ICT thought leaders and experts under one roof will be celebrating its 10th anniversary this year.
-This year’s forum will take place from 25th-28th March 2018 in Nairobi with over 1000 delegates, local and international, expected to attend.
+This year’s forum will take place in Nairobi with over 1000 delegates, local and international, expected to attend.

 This year’s edition will not only be bigger but the greatest meeting of ICT minds ever in the East African region who will take part in three days of intensive engagements on ICT support for the Big four agenda, recently outlined by HE President Uhuru Kenyatta.
 In addition, the Summit’s thematic tracks will include: Manufacturing, food security, Universal healthcare and affordable housing.
 There will also be conversations around emerging technologies such as Blockchain, Internet of Things, big data and Artificial Intelligence, among others.

 Under the theme “Building for prosperity”, a great deal of earnest discussion that will go on under Connected Kenya Summit, 2018, will shape how the industry will engage together and provide solutions on the use of ICT to attain the big four plus create a golden networking opportunity for government,students,investors and so give life to the events’ theme.